-Stage One Informal Stage
+Stage One - Informal Stage

-- Informal concerns raised with the class teacher or other appropriate member of staff. - Member of staff responds to the complainant. - Where the complainant requests a meeting, a meeting will be held within 10 working days. - A record of the complaint and the outcome recorded by the school and copy sent to the complainant where appropriate.
+- Informal concerns raised with the class teacher, phase leader, appropriate member of staff or Headteacher. - Member of staff responds to the complainant within 5 school days of the date of receipt of the complaint. - However, if the complainant requests a meeting, a meeting will be held within 10 school days and the member of staff will respond within 5 school days of the meeting. - A record of the complaint and the outcome is recorded by the school and copy sent to the complainant where appropriate.